Vyral/betsy-birdsong/_posts/2020-01-28-dont-put-your-faith-in-a-zestimate.md

 Think of Zillow like you would WebMD.
 If you’re just curious about a health condition, you can look on WebMD to see what might be causing it.
 However, if you’re serious about your health, you’d go to a doctor instead, right?
 It’s the same thing with real estate: **If you want to know what a house is actually worth, you need a real estate professional to help you.**

 If you’re a homeowner interested in getting an estimate of your property’s value, send me your Zestimate.
 I’ll do a comparative market analysis on your home and compare that estimate to your Zestimate—we’ll see how accurate your Zestimate is.
-We guarantee to our home sellers that we’ll sell your home within 45 days or fewer, or else we’ll pay you $1,500.\*
+We guarantee to our home sellers that we’ll sell your home within 45 days or less, or else we’ll pay you $1,500.\*

 The Birdsong Group would also love to hear from potential homebuyers\!
 Remember, if you buy a home with us and you decide in the first 12 months that you don’t like it, then we’ll sell it for you for free.\*